Cory McCray: In the legislature

 After being sworn in on January 14, 2015, McCray was appointed to the House Environment and Transportation Committee.
 He is also a member of the Legislative Black Caucus of Maryland and the Baltimore City Delegation.

-In March 2017, Nicole Hanson, executive director of Out for Justice, filed an ethics complaint was filed against McCray, saying that she felt "physically and psychologically" threatened by McCray after he lost his temper during a conversation about the roots of poverty, causing him to throw a chair against a wall and begin using expletives.
+In March 2017, Nicole Hanson, executive director of Out for Justice, filed an ethics complaint against McCray, saying that she felt "physically and psychologically" threatened by McCray after he lost his temper during a conversation about the roots of poverty, causing him to throw a chair against a wall and begin using expletives.
 McCray denied throwing a chair, but acknowledged that his language and volume were unacceptable.
 He did not apologize to Hanson until he ran into her at a community event several weeks later.
 In April, the General Assembly's ethics committee found that McCray "breached the standards of conduct expected of a member."

 In July 2017, McCray publicly expressed interest in challenging Senate President Pro Tempore Nathaniel J. McFadden in the 2018 primary election, saying that he was "about 90 percent sure he will challenge his senator."
 He announced his candidacy for the Maryland Senate in September.
 McCray defeated McFadden in the Democratic primary election, receiving 58.5 percent of the vote to McFadden's 41.5 percent.
 He faced no Republican challengers in the general election.